Does pet insurance cover pre-existing conditions?

 Curable pre-existing conditions

-Some pre-existing conditions are considered curable, meaning that with treatment, the condition can be resolved or managed effectively.
-While coverage for curable pre-existing conditions may vary among insurers, some policies may offer coverage after a waiting period or if the condition has been symptom-free for a certain period.
+Some pre-existing conditions are considered curable.
+This means that the condition can be resolved or managed effectively with treatment.
+While coverage for curable pre-existing conditions may vary among insurers, some policies offer coverage after a waiting period or if the condition has been symptom-free for a certain period.

 Incurable pre-existing conditions

 Other pre-existing conditions are considered incurable, meaning that they cannot be fully resolved with treatment.
-Since these conditions require ongoing management and treatment, they are typically not covered by pet insurance.
+Since these conditions require ongoing management and treatment, most pet insurance companies will not provide coverage for them.

 Bilateral conditions

-Bilateral conditions refer to conditions that affect both sides of the body and may present unique challenges in terms of coverage.
+Bilateral conditions refer to conditions that affect both sides of the body.
+These may present unique challenges in terms of coverage.

-For example, if your pet has hip dysplasia in one hip before the start of the insurance policy, treatment for the other hip may not be covered if your pet develops the same condition later.
+For example, if your pet has hip dysplasia in their left hip before the start of the insurance policy, your insurance company may not reimburse treatment costs if they later develop hip dysplasia in the right hip.

 Hereditary or congenital conditions

 Some pre-existing conditions are congenital or hereditary, meaning they are present at birth or develop early in life due to genetic factors.
-These conditions may not be covered by pet insurance, especially if they are diagnosed within a specified timeframe after the policy starts.
+Many pet insurance providers will not cover these conditions, especially if they are diagnosed within a specified timeframe after the policy starts.

 How insurers determine pre-existing conditions